RandyGunz21/themisai/README.md

 ## 5. Core Components (Microservices)

 The ThemisAI backend is composed of the following specialized and **independent microservices**.
-Each service has a clearly defined responsibility and communicates with others via the Kafka message bus.

-### I/O Agent (Frontend Gateway)
+### I/O Agent (Conversational Gateway)

-*   **Purpose:** To act as the primary interface between the user and the complex backend system.
+*   **Purpose:** To act as the intelligent, conversational "front door" to the entire system, managing user interaction and qualifying requests before engaging the main workflow.
+*   **Core Logic:** This agent is powered by its own LLM instance, configured with a specific system prompt and a defined set of tools.
+The prompt instructs the LLM on its persona, its capabilities, and its limitations.
-*   **Key Responsibilities:**
+*   **Key Responsibilities & Workflow:**
-    1. Serves the responsive user interface built with Next.js and Shadcn/ui.
-    2. Receives and validates user requests through its secure FastAPI backend.
+    1.  **Conversational Intake:** All user input is first processed by this agent's LLM.
+    2.  **Intent Recognition:** Using its prompting and internal logic, the LLM determines the user's intent.
+Is it a simple greeting?
+A question about the system's purpose?
+Or a specific legal query?
+    3.  **Handle Non-Legal/Out-of-Scope Chat:** If the query is identified as non-legal, out-of-scope, or general conversation, the agent responds conversationally without triggering any backend processes.
+It can answer questions about itself, clarify its purpose, and gracefully guide the user toward making a valid legal request. **No ticket is created in this mode.**
+    4.  **Identify In-Scope Legal Queries:** When the agent's LLM recognizes a legal problem that falls within its predefined capabilities (e.g., "draft a non-disclosure agreement," "review this contract clause"), it decides to use its specialized tool.
+    5.  **Tool Calling:** The LLM invokes the `create_legal_ticket` tool.
+This is a predefined Python function available to the agent.
+The function is responsible for:
+        *   Generating a unique, secure `Ticket ID`.
+        *   Structuring the user's problem and conversational context into a standardized JSON payload.
-    3. Generates a unique `Ticket ID` and initiates a workflow by publishing a task to the `ticket.new` Kafka topic.
+        *   Publishing this payload to the `ticket.new` Kafka topic.
-    4. Exposes a **Server-Sent Events (SSE)** endpoint to stream real-time status updates to the frontend.
-    5. Presents the final, synthesized answer to the user in a clear and structured format.
+    6.  **Confirm Handoff:** After the `create_legal_ticket` tool executes successfully, the agent informs the user that their case has been accepted and is now being processed (e.g., "Thank you.
+I've created ticket #12345 and our specialized agents are now working on your request.
+You will see live updates below.").
+This is the point where the real-time SSE updates begin.

 ### Supervisor Agent (Central Orchestrator)

-*   **Purpose:** To serve as the "brain" of the operation, managing the entire lifecycle of a user request.
+*   **Purpose:** To serve as the "brain" of the operation, managing the entire lifecycle of a user request **after it has been approved and ticketed by the I/O Agent**.
 *   **Key Responsibilities:**
-    1. Utilizes **LangGraph** to model the workflow as a stateful graph, allowing for complex logic, retries, and cycles.
+    1. Utilizes **LangGraph** to model the workflow as a stateful graph.
-    2. Consumes new tasks from `ticket.new` and results from all `result.*` topics.
+    2. Consumes new, validated tasks from the `ticket.new` topic.
     3. Decomposes user problems into discrete tasks and delegates them to the appropriate specialized agents.
     4. Publishes user-friendly status updates to the `ticket.status.updates` topic at each significant state transition.
     5. Synthesizes findings from all agents into a single, coherent, and comprehensive final response.